DownThePark/snapcraft-vaultwarden/README.md

 ## Building
 1. Follow the official Snapcraft guide [here](https://snapcraft.io/docs/create-a-new-snap) to set up your system to build snap packages.
-2. Clone this repostiory and change your working directory into it.
+2. Clone this repository and change your working directory into it.
    - $ `git clone https://github.com/DownThePark/snapcraft-vaultwarden.git`
    - $ `cd snapcraft-vaultwarden`
 3. Run the $ `snapcraft` command and wait for the build to finish.